openshift-labs/learn-katacoda/ansibleop/ansible-k8s-modules/step2.md

-Now we'll use the Ansible k8s module to leverage existing Kubernetes and OpenShift Resource files.
+Next, we'll use the Ansible k8s module to leverage existing Kubernetes and OpenShift Resource files.
 Let's take the **[nginx deployment example](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#creating-a-deployment)** from the Kubernetes docs.

  **Note**: *We've modified the resource file slightly as we will be deploying